Journal 5: What do you think are the best parts of your paper? Describe them and give justification what you did well.

 What do you suggest as the single most important revision your peer could make?

-You did not support your response with evidence from the text or you chose irrelevant evidence and lacks details.
+You clearly and convincingly supported your response with relevant evidence from the text and specific details. | You supported your response with some evidence from the text and adequate specific details. | You did not support your response with evidence from the text or you chose irrelevant evidence and lacks details. |

-You did not put your work into your own words.
+You paraphrased most of the time and did it accurately. | You paraphrased most of the time. | You did not put your work into your own words. |

 In your peer groups…